dasch-swiss/dsp-tools/docs/cli-commands.md

 ## `excel2json`

 This command creates a JSON project definition file from a nested folder structure with Excel files.
+It will be deprecated in favor of `new-excel2json` in the future.

 ```bash
 dsp-tools excel2json excelfolder project_definition.json
 ```

 The expected Excel file format and the folder structure are documented [here](./file-formats/excel2json.md).
-It will be deprecated in favour of `new-excel2json` in the future.

 ## `new-excel2json`

 This command creates a JSON project definition file from a nested folder structure with Excel files.
-The Excel format for the `lists` section is changed from the previous `excel2json` command.
+The Excel format for the `lists` section has been adapted compared to the previous `excel2json` command.
-This feature is still in development.
+This command is still under development, and might be less stable than `excel2json`.

 ```bash
 dsp-tools new-excel2json excelfolder project_definition.json